If you love playing games on your PC, then Windows will grant you access to the widest selection of titles, including many retro titles.

 Chess is another incredibly popular game that can be enjoyed through Windows PCs.
 There are several great chess programs that you can download and install, including some through Valve’s Steam platform.

-The breadth of chess games gives you access to many different variants of the game, rather than just the standard version that most people know.
-For example, Steam’s library of chess games includes Janggi (Korean chess), 5D chess, and Mad Chess which introduces new pieces.
+The breadth of chess games gives you access to many different game variants, rather than just the standard version that most people know.
+For example, Steam’s library of chess games includes Janggi (Korean chess), 5D chess, and Mad Chess, which introduces new pieces.

-Pac-Man is one of the most successful video games of all time and has been released and ported onto just about every device and form factor imaginable.
-Windows users have access to a myriad of different Pac-Man versions, including some that can be downloaded from the Microsoft Store.
+Pac-Man is one of the most successful video games and has been released and ported onto just about every device and form factor imaginable.
+Windows users have access to a myriad of different Pac-Man versions, including some downloaded from the Microsoft Store.